pyca/cryptography/docs/primitives/symmetric-encryption.rst

 .. class:: cryptography.primitives.aes.AES(key)

-    AES (Advanced encryption standard) is a block cipher standardized by NIST.
+    AES (Advanced Encryption Standard) is a block cipher standardized by NIST.
     AES is both fast, and cryptographically strong.
 It is a good default choice for encryption.